lirbank/meteor-accounts-merge/README.md

 ## Todo
 * Test with accounts-password (will it work as-is?)
-* Add support for accounts-meetup
-* Add support for accounts-weibo
 * Add support for accounts-password
 * Add support for {{loggingIn}}